Vardot/varbase-behat/tools/install-selenium-server/README.txt

 selenium server to restart, and gave me a fresh start for the next automated testing session.

-I made this list of script with a basic installer which :
+I made this list of script with a basic installer which:
 - Have Selenium standalone server will downloaded and installed on your localhost or server.
 - Then selenium will start working after reboots.
 - This selenium server will start at the 4445 port number.